arpan-mondal/pipeline-project-devops/README.md

 ##

 ## Server Management & Installation
-- In total we are creating 5 server for Jenkins, SonarQube, Nexus,
+- In total we are creating 5 server for Jenkins, SonarQube, Nexus, Master and Node

 ## 1st Server - Jenkins
 - ubuntu20